Final Fantasy VII: Graphics

 The transition from 2D graphics to 3D environments overlaid on pre-rendered backgrounds was accompanied by a focus on a more realistic presentation.
-In previous entries, the sizes for characters and environments are fixed, and the player has a scrolling perspective.
-This changed with Final Fantasy VII, in which environments shift with camera angles, and character model sizes shift depending on both their place in the environment and their distance from the camera, giving a sense of scale.
-The choice of this highly cinematic style of storytelling, contrasting directly with Square's previous games, is attributed to Kitase, who was a fan of films and had an interest in the parallels between film and video game narrative.
+In previous entries, the sizes for characters and environments were fixed, and the player saw things from a scrolling perspective.
+This changed with Final Fantasy VII; environments shifted with camera angles, and character model sizes shifted depending on both their place in the environment and their distance from the camera, giving a sense of scale.
+The choice of this highly cinematic style of storytelling, contrasting directly with Square's previous games, was attributed to Kitase, who was a fan of films and had an interest in the parallels between film and video game narrative.
 Character movement during in-game events was done by the character designers in the planning group.
-Designers normally cooperate with a motion specialist for such animations, but these taught themselves motion work, resulting in each character's movements differing depending on their creators—some designers liked exaggerated movements, and others went for subtlety.
+While designers normally cooperate with a motion specialist for such animations, the designers taught themselves motion work, resulting in each character's movements differing depending on their creators—some designers liked exaggerated movements, while others went for subtlety.
 Much of the time was spent on each character's day-to-day, routine animations.
 Motion specialists were brought in for the game's battle animations.
 The first characters the team worked with were Cloud and Barret.
-Some of the real-time effects, such as an explosion near the opening, were hand-drawn rather than computer animated.
+Some of the real-time effects, such as an explosion near the opening, were hand-drawn rather than computer-animated.

 The main creative force behind the overall 3D presentation was Kazuyuki Hashimoto, the general supervisor for these sequences.
 Being experienced in the new technology the team had brought on board, he accepted the post at Square as the team aligned with his own creative spirit.
-One of the major events in development was when the real-time graphics were synchronized to computer-generated full motion video (FMV) cutscenes for some story sequences, including an early sequence where a real-time model of Cloud jumps onto an FMV-rendered moving train.
+One of the major events in development was when the real-time graphics were synchronized to computer-generated full motion video (FMV) cutscenes for some story sequences, notably an early sequence where a real-time model of Cloud jumps onto an FMV-rendered moving train.
 The backgrounds were created by overlaying two 2D graphic layers and changing the motion speed of each to simulate depth perception.
 While this was not a new technique, the increased power of the PlayStation enabled a more elaborate version of this effect.
 The biggest issue with the 3D graphics was the large memory storage gap between the development hardware and the console: while the early 3D tech demo had been developed on a machine with over 400 megabytes of total memory, the PlayStation only had two megabytes of system memory and 500 kilobytes for texture memory.
 The team needed to figure out how to shrink the amount of data while preserving the desired effects.
 This was aided with reluctant help from Sony, who had hoped to keep Square's direct involvement limited to a standard API package, but they eventually relented and allowed the team direct access to the hardware specifications.